rayjolt/100-days-of-code/log.md

 **Today's Progress**: Watched more videos about differential calculus on Khan Academy.

 **Thoughts:** Mmm, nutritious maths.
 Today I got past the formal introduction to the derivative of a function, and got on to the power rule.
 This is much more familiar to me - I remember doing a lot of this stuff in school.
 I think I'll go as far as the chain rule and then go back to the machine learning course.

+### Day 16: 5 April 2018

+**Today's Progress**: Studied the chain rule, the product rule, and the quotient rule on Khan Academy, then tried to find the derivative of the sigmoid function.

+**Thoughts:** I bought off a bit more than I could chew with the sigmoid function!
+I failed when I tried by myself, but I now know/remember enough calculus to understand the [derivation on Stack Exchange](https://math.stackexchange.com/questions/78575/derivative-of-sigmoid-function-sigma-x-frac11e-x).